Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/csharp-unity/README.md

   * `InternetClientServer`
   * `Microphone`
 * Back in the **Build Settings** window, click **Build And Run**.
+  * For Windows ARM64 architecture, choose **Build** and then load the solution file to build for ARM64 and deploy your package to your device.
+    You may hit build error "MSB3273" for the UnityPlayer.dll ImageFileMachine value of "0xAA64".
+To suppress this you can edit the generated HelloWorld.vcxproj and add "\<ResolveAssemblyWarnOrErrorOnTargetArchitectureMismatch>None\</ResolveAssemblyWarnOrErrorOnTargetArchitectureMismatch>" to the "Global" property group.
+For more information see this [StackOverflow article](https://stackoverflow.com/questions/10113532/how-do-i-fix-the-visual-studio-compile-error-mismatch-between-processor-archit).
 * In the folder picker, create and select a new folder.
 * After the build completes, the UWP app launches:
   * When you see the `Enable microphone` button, click it.